Ethiopians suffer under Tigray aid shortages | DW | 25.10.2021

 But some European actors want to avoid completely isolating the government of Prime Minister Abiy Ahmed.
 Ethiopia is seen as a linchpin in Western strategic and security policies in the Horn of Africa.
 There is also a perceived threat by Addis Ababa to let go of its Western allies and instead turn to Russia, China and Turkey.

-Bayisa Wak Woya is adamant: "There must be negotiations," he said.
-He placed his hopes on his former employer, the UN, because ethnic strife has made an Ethiopian initiative impossible right now.
+Bayisa Wak-Woya is adamant that "there must be negotiations," and he has placed his hopes on his former employer, the UN, because ethnic strife has made an Ethiopian initiative impossible right now.

 Analyst Davison said he believes there is a chance that the warring factions will sit down for negotiations at some point in the near future.

-"The Tigray leadership's plan is to increase the pressure on the federal government to try and force negotiations from a position of strength, but it would be incredibly destabilizing if that extended to an attempt to control Addis Ababa," Davison told DW.
+"The Tigray leadership's plan is to increase the pressure on the federal government to try and force negotiations from a position of strength, but it would be incredibly destabilizing if that extended to an attempt to control Addis Ababa," said Davison.

 Besides, the TPLF does not want to be blamed for the famine threatening its own people.